 Talk to an experienced car accident attorney today to learn about your legal options and how we can help you secure the financial reward you need.
-Call DeMayo Law Offices, LLP at (704) 333-1000 to schedule a free consultation.
+Call DeMayo Law Offices, Your North Carolina Law Firm™, at (704) 333-1000 to schedule a free consultation.

 Driving under the influence of alcohol is illegal in North Carolina.
 Depending on the circumstances, the driver could face misdemeanor or felony charges.
 Any amount of alcohol can impair someone’s ability to drive safely.
 Common symptoms experienced include:

 Under DUI laws, drivers aren’t allowed to operate a motor vehicle while under the influence of alcohol or with a blood alcohol concentration (BAC) of .08% or higher.
 Someone under the legal age of 21 automatically faces a criminal DUI offense under the state’s zero-tolerance law.

 Many people don’t know what to do after getting hurt in a car accident.
 It’s an overwhelming experience, especially if there are severe injuries.
 If you want to pursue compensation from the at-fault driver, the following steps will help protect your case:

 Damages include all expenses and losses associated with an accident.
 There are two types you can pursue in an insurance claim.
 Economic damages refer to the expenses, such as:

 Non-economic damages are intangible losses, such as: